sindreslungaard/daisy/README.md

     room.addItem(fridge)

     // texturebuilder is for more advanced stuff such as character clothing,
-    // basically a way to convert multiple loaded textures into a sprite let twoTilesCombined = new Daisy.TextureBuilder(64, 110)
+    // basically a way to convert multiple loaded textures into a single texture/sprite let twoTilesCombined = new Daisy.TextureBuilder(64, 110)
     twoTilesCombined.addTexture('tile.png', 10, 20, 0, 0, 20, 20)
     twoTilesCombined.addTexture('tile.png', 0, 30, 0, 0, 50, 20)
-    let sprite = twoTilesCombined.generateSprite()
+    let sprite = twoTilesCombined.generateTexture()

-    // render the above generated sprite
-    app.renderer.stage.addChild(sprite)

-    // moving a sprite on screen, relative to the scenes camera position sprite.x = 50
-    sprite.y = 50

     // create a new character
     let character = new Daisy.Character()